-A NNCM can obviously be trained with the experimental data of stress versus strain.
-It has been recently demonstrated by Ghaboussi et al. (1998) and Shin and Pande (2000) that NNCMs can also be trained through incremental loaddisplacement data monitored at several points on the structure; many or all of these points may well be on the surface or the boundary for convenience.
-Here, a NNCM is embedded in a finite element code and a nonlinear incremental analysis of the boundary value problem is carried out using a 'pre-primed' NNCM (an arbitrary linear tangential stiffness matrix, This gives the computed for example). displacement field from which a vector of displacements for the monitored points (δ_c^n) can be assembled.
-This would obviously differ from the displacements observed since an constitutive matrix was adopted to start the iterative process.
+2.2 Training of a NNCM from monitored data of load versus displacement points on the structure; many or all of these points may well be on the surface or the boundary for convenience.
+Here, a NNCM is embedded in a finite element code and a nonlinear incremental analysis of the boundary value problem is carried out using a 'pre-primed' NNCM (an arbitrary linear tangential stiffness matrix, for example).
+This gives the computed displacement field from which a vector of displacements for the monitored points (δ{c}^{n}) can be assembled.
+This would obviously differ from the displacements observed since an arbitrary constitutive matrix was adopted to start the iterative process.
 In the following step, the same boundary value problem is re-solved in which discrepancy in measured and computed displacements is applied as prescribed displacements.
 The stresses and strains at each Gauss point and at each increment constitute a set of data for training of the NNCM.
-The NNCM is recursively trained until the an indicator of discrepancy between predicted and monitored displacement fields, ξ, defined by is less than a prescribed acceptable value.
+The NNCM is recursively trained until the an indicator of discrepancy between predicted and monitored displacement fields, ξ , defined by

+A NNCM can obviously be trained with the experimental data of stress versus strain.
+It has been recently demonstrated by Ghaboussi et al. (1998) and Shin and Pande (2000) that NNCMs can also be trained through incremental load-displacement data monitored at several is less than a prescribed acceptable value.
 In the above equation, l and k are the number of total load increments and monitoring points, respectively.
 And δ_m^i and δ_c^i are monitored and calculated displacements at ith monitoring points, respectively.
 Thus, at the end of the iterative process, the constitutive model embedded in the FE code is such that it predicts the monitored displacements.
 A flow diagram of the computational algorithm can be found in [6].
 The finite element code which has a NNCM embedded in it has been termed by the authors as a 'self-learning' code since it has the capability to update its constitutive model.
 If there are sufficient number of strategically placed monitoring points, it can be assumed that the NNCM is sufficiently trained to predict stress-strain response under arbitrary stress paths.
 A derivative of the trained NNCM, leads to the evaluation of linear or nonlinear elastic constants at any strain level.